sbgraves237/radioMonitor/README.md

 # radioMonitor
 Monitor radio broadcast quality

+2018-11-04.
+This is alpha version 0.9.
+This is copyrighted 2018 by Spencer Graves, free for noncommercial use.
+See "radioPackage/LICENSE" for more information.

 2018-10-11:  Initiate project with a vision of code to monitor in real time a stream from a radio tuner and compile reports to support identification and diagnosis of problems with broadcast quality.

 PLAN: